WCRP-CMIP/DReq-Docs/docs/index.md

 !!! tip "Documentation in progress"

-    The contents of the pages are currently in development, and many aspects still in flux.
+    The contents of the pages are currently in development.

 ## AirTable Links